longzhenren/SimpleVLA-RL/README.md

 </div> -->

-> Motivated by the breakthrough of DeepSeek-R1, we demonstrate that even simple 0/1 rewards can enable effective online RL for VLA models.
+> We demonstrate that even simple 0/1 rewards can enable effective, scalable, generalizable online RL for VLA models.

 <div align="center">